sayaz/OAI-Indoor-OTA-5G-NR/readme.md

-# OAI 5G using the POWDER Indoor OTA Lab
+# 5G-NR & Wi-Fi Coexistence Experiment (5 GHz band) Indoor OTA Lab

 This profile instantiates an experiment for testing OAI 5G with SDR based UEs in standalone mode using resources in the POWDER indoor over-the-air (OTA) lab.